samlss/TimoMenu/README.md

 ### Dependency

 #### Gradle
-Add it in your app build.gradle at the end of repositories:
+Add it in your module build.gradle at the end of repositories:
   ```java
   dependencies {
       implementation 'me.samlss:timomenu:1.0.0'